 Depending on the current cycle duration, the NCP1618 operates in either FCCrM or CCM.
-In FCCrM (or frequency clamped critical conduction mode), the circuit operates in critical conduction mode until the switching frequency exceeds the $f{clamp}$ clamp threshold (130 kHz typically).
-At
+In FCCrM (or frequency clamped critical conduction mode), the circuit operates in critical conduction mode until the switching frequency exceeds the f{clamp} clamp threshold (130 kHz typically).
+At that moment, as detailed in the next paragraph, the circuit operates in discontinuous conduction mode with valley turn-on.

 Note that the circuit can transition from CrM to DCM and vice versa within half-line cycles.
 Typically DCM is obtained near the line zero crossing where current cycles tend to be shorter and CrM, at the top of the line sinusoid where the current cycles are longer.
-This is because the circuit enters DCM operation when the current cycle is shorter than $T{clamp}$ (clamp period corresponding to $f{clamp}$ : $T{clamp} = 1 / f{clamp}$ ) as it can easily be the case near the line zero crossing and in light-load conditions.
-Conversely, if the current cycle exceeds $T{clamp}$ , the system naturally enters the CrM operation mode.
+This is because the circuit enters DCM operation when the current cycle is shorter than T{clamp} (clamp period corresponding to f{clamp} : $T{clamp} = 1 / f{clamp}$) as it can easily be the case near the line zero crossing and in light-load conditions.
+Conversely, if the current cycle exceeds T{clamp} , the system naturally enters the CrM operation mode.
 These transitions cause no discontinuity in the operation and power factor remains properly controlled.

 CCM operation is obtained in heavy load conditions when the current cycle is longer than 112% of the CCM switching period.
-At that moment, the circuit operates as a CCM controller in all parts of the line sinusoid (no transitions to FCCrM) and remains in CCM for at least the CCM blanking time ( $T{CCMend}$ of 360 ms typically).
-This is because the circuit recovers the FCCrM mode only if it cannot detect 8 consecutive current cycles longer than the CCM switching period for $T{CCMend}$ .
+At that moment, the circuit operates as a CCM controller in all parts of the line sinusoid (no transitions to FCCrM) and remains in CCM for at least the CCM blanking time (T{CCMend} of 360 ms typically).
+This is because the circuit recovers the FCCrM mode only if it cannot detect 8 consecutive current cycles longer than the CCM switching period for T{CCMend} .